-The current models include again 3 levels of description [35].
-The first level is a geometrical description of the anatomy of the cardiac ventricles which is adapted to the specific geometry of a given patient through image processing methods.
-The direction of the cardiac fibers is projected onto this geometric model by automatically mapping an average description which comes from a previous statistical analysis [30].
+The current models again include three levels of description [36].
+The first is a geometrical description of the anatomy of the cardiac ventricles, which is adapted to the specific geometry of a given patient through image processing methods.
+The direction of the cardiac fibers is projected onto this geometric model by automatically mapping an average description which comes from a previous statistical analysis [31].

 The second level of modeling is a macroscopic description of the evolution of the action potential of cardiac cells, which measures the difference between the extra-cellular and the intra-cellular electrical potentials.
-This evolution is modeled through a set of reaction diffusion equations (initially proposed by Fitzugh and Nagumo, and later refined by Aliev and Panfilov).
-These equations take into account a higher conductivity in the direction of the fibers at each point of the previous geometrical description, and allow a realistic simulation of the depolarization and repolarization waves within the cardiac tissues.
+This evolution is modeled through a set of reaction diffusion equations (initially proposed by FitzHugh and Nagumo, and later refined by Aliev and Panfilov).
+These equations take into account the higher conductivity in the direction of the fibers at each point of the previous geometrical description, and enable the realistic simulation of the depolarization and repolarization waves within the cardiac tissues.

-The third level of modeling is the electro-mechanical coupling which describes how the action potential variations actually controls the contraction and the relaxation of the cardiac fibers.
-We chose a macroscopic model of Bestel, Clément and Sorine [7]: a set of partial differential equations combines locally the behavior of an active elastic contractile element controlled by the previous action potential, with in addition two passive elastic elements respectively in parallel and in series.
+The third level of modeling is the electro-mechanical coupling which describes how the action potential variations actually control the contraction and the relaxation of the cardiac fibers.
+We chose a macroscopic model due to Bestel, Clément and Sorine [7]: a set of partial differential equations combines locally the behavior of an active elastic contractile element controlled by the previous action potential, with in addition two passive elastic elements respectively in parallel and in series.
 This model, initially inspired by the model of Hill-Maxwell is based on a multiscale analysis from the nanoscopic to the macroscopic scale.
-We see in
+We see in Figure 11 an illustration of the realistic simulation of the contraction of a generic instance of this model.